carbon-language/carbon-lang/docs/project/going_public.md

 acknowledge and thank the individuals and organizations which have been involved during its private development.

-### Over-evangelizing
+### Over-promising

-While Carbon is private, it's feasible to have discussions with everyone involved to explain its experimental nature, and avoid having anybody become overly reliant while the future is still in doubt.
+While Carbon is private, it's easy to have discussions with everyone involved to explain its experimental nature, and avoid having anybody become overly reliant while the future is still in doubt.
 Once Carbon goes public, it's likely that regardless of what we say, some developers will expect that the